IvaFingerova/git-talks/talks/talk01.md

 #### Add

 * Prepares a files for an upcomming commit
-* Says to Git `Hey I want to safe this file`
+* Tells Git `Hey I want to safe this file`

 #### Status

-* Shows what files are changed
+* Shows what files changed

 --